PhD in Educational, School, and Counseling Psychology with Emphasis in Counseling Psychology

 After working with the academic advisor on developing a dissertation proposal, the student meets with her/his doctoral program committee to obtain approval of the written dissertation proposal.
 This happens before data collection begins.
 After the project is completed, the student submits a written dissertation and defends her/his dissertation project to the doctoral program committee.

-Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the PhD in Educational, School & Counseling Psychology program and the minimum requirements of the Office of Graduate Studies.
+Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the PhD in Educational, School & Counseling Psychology program and the minimum requirements of the Graduate School.

-Apply online by submitting the following documents using the MU Office of Graduate Studies application form by December 1st for the next Fall cohort.
+Apply online by submitting the following documents using the MU Graduate School application form by December 1st for the next Fall cohort.

 - Three letters of recommendation